The Learning Centre:

 Here are some key savings goals to start planning for now:

-- Pension buyback: If you’re returning from leave, you may want to consider buying back pension credits to ensure you retire with your maximum pension benefit.
+- Pension buyback: If you’re returning from any type of leave, you may want to consider buying back pension credits to ensure you retire with your maximum pension benefit.
 If you’re a full-time education member paying into OTPP, a year’s pension buyback typically costs between $6,000 and $12,000.
-While that’s a sizeable amount of money, the good news is that you have 5 years from the end of your leave to pay for it.
+While that’s a sizeable amount of money, the good news is you have 5 years from the end of your leave to pay for it.

 #3: Remember to take advantage of educator-specific perks.

 While being an education member comes with many responsibilities, there are also several perks (or dare we say, ‘edvantages’) that can add up to a great deal of savings.
-These perks include:

 - Chalkboard Plus+: Offers Canadian teachers a range of discounts on everything from health and wellness, to entertainment and retail.
 Membership is free, but a school email address is required.